Koonawarra

 An assessment of population growth drivers in Koonawarra reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
-Future population dynamics anticipate an above median growth for Australia's non-metropolitan areas.
-By 2041, the Koonawarra (SA2) is expected to expand by 502 persons, reflecting a total gain of 10.4% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by this data.
+Future population growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 498 persons to 2041, reflecting a total gain of 10.0% over the 17-year period.

 Frequently Asked Questions - Population